vestas-wind-systems/zephyr/boards/arm/rcar_ebisu/doc/rcar_ebisu.rst

 | 4   | GND    |
 +-----+--------+

 ..
-Note:: Two 62Ω are equipping CAN0 interface by default.
+Note:: Two 62Ω resistor equip CAN0 interface by default.

 IPM :
 -----